-- Selecting the processor operation mode. - Enabling emulator bus arbitration. - Enabling NMI input from the target system. - Enabling /RES input from the target system. - Allowing the emulator to drive emulation reset to the target system. - Allowing the emulator to drive background cycles to the target system. - Selecting the reset value for the stack pointer.
+- Selecting the processor to emulate. - Selecting the processor operation mode. - Enabling emulator bus arbitration. - Enabling NMI input from the target system. - Enabling /RES input from the target system. - Allowing the emulator to drive emulation reset to the target system. - Allowing the emulator to drive background cycles to the target system. - Selecting the reset value for the stack pointer.